cristicmf/dao/docs/guides/updating-solidity-1.md

 }
 ```

-With these contracts, the data contract no longer works with a concrete validator contract, but an abstract (interface) representation.
-This makes sense, because it does not really needs to know what the `validate` function actually does, it only needs to know the signature.
+With these contracts, the data contract no longer works with a concrete validator contract but an abstract (interface) representation instead, meaning we can choose which implementation we want to provide.
+This works in pretty much the same way as it does in languages like Java and C++.
+Let's say we want to allow more owner accounts then just one.
+We could then provide this contract:

-Interfaces works the same way as it does in most other object-oriented languages, just declare functions without a body and they become abstract.

-We still can't change the code stored in a contract account, but we can change the code that is executed when a function is called, by delegating some functionality to other contract which are allowed to be replaced; all we need to do is change the validator contract to a different contract.
-For example, if we want to allow more owners then one we could use an instance of this contract:

 ```
 contract MultiAccountValidator is AccountValidator {